 Exorcised the notion that the film should be banned on video.

-Video Recordings Act 1984 introduced the requirement of BBFC classification.
-The recent re-release of the film version by Warner Brothers has, moreover, been accompanied by none of the hysteria or audience disturbance which occurred in the
+years before the Video Recordings Act 1984 introduced the requirement of BBFC classification.
+The recent re-release of the film version by Warner Brothers has, moreover, been accompanied by none of the hysteria or audience disturbance which occurred in

-mid-1970s.
+the mid-1970s.
 The BBFC concluded that THE EXORCIST, while still a powerful and compelling work, no longer has the same impact as it did 25 years ago.
-We cannot discount the possibility that, however restrictive its classification, under-age
+We cannot discount the possibility that, however restrictive its classification, under-age persons may

-persons may seek ways to view it.
-On the other hand, both the name and the nature of this film are familiar to most people: its reputation should prompt many parents and guardians to be more alert to that possibility than would normally be the
+seek ways to view it.
+On the other hand, both the name and the nature of this film are familiar to most people: its reputation should prompt many parents and guardians to be more alert to that possibility than would normally be the case."

 The Director's Cut is available uncut on UK DVD and Blu-ray